GonuguntlaAnil/otp-rate-limiter/README.md

 # OTP Rate Limiter (Spring Boot + Redis)

-A simple OTP rate limiting service built using Spring Boot and Redis.
+A OTP rate limiting service built using Spring Boot and Redis.
 It restricts how many OTP requests can be made from the same phone number or IP address within a fixed time window.

 ## Features